World IBD events

 For mor information please visit our website (in Spanish only): http://www.masvida.org.ar/

 Date: 12 May

 Place: Sao Paulo and regional chapters

-As in previous years ABCD will organise a charity walk in the Ibirapuera Park, Sao Paulo as one of its main event as part of a wider media campaign for awareness raising (during the week between 12 and 19).
-Other walks and media advertisements will also take place in our chapters around the country.
+As in previous years ABCD organised a charity walk in the Ibirapuera Park, Sao Paulo as one of its main event as part of a wider media campaign for awareness raising (during the week between 12 and 19).
+Other walks and media advertisements also took place in our chapters around the country.
 More info: http://www.abcd.org.br/

 Date: 19 and 20 May

-In Bulgaria, we've planned to celebrate the World IBD Day with two major events - an awareness raising campaign in the Sofia's center and a meeting open for discussions and exchange of opinions between doctors and patients.
+In Bulgaria, we celebrated the World IBD Day with two major events - an awareness raising campaign in the Sofia's center and a meeting open for discussions and exchange of opinions between doctors and patients.

-On the 19th, through a provocative campaing that is to take place on two key locations in the Bulgaria's capital city, we'll try to attract passers-by and provide them with leaflets and more information regarding IBD, its symptoms and the challanges patients with IBD face.
-On the following day, the 20th, a meeting between doctors, nurses, patients and people generaly interested in or affected by IBD is sheaduled in one of the hospitals most active in IBD treatment in Bulgaria.
-It aim - to discuss and find ways to increase the quality of life of people affected by IBD.
+On the 19th, through a provocative campaing that took place on two key locations in the Bulgaria's capital city, we attracted passers-by and provided them with leaflets and more information regarding IBD, its symptoms and the challanges patients with IBD face.
+On the following day, the 20th, a meeting between doctors, nurses, patients and people generaly interested in or affected by IBD was sheaduled in one of the hospitals most active in IBD treatment in Bulgaria.
+Its aim: - to discuss and find ways to increase the quality of life of people affected by IBD.

 More info at: www.babkuk.org/

 Date: month of May